doantai95/hapyak-embed-api/README.md

 });
 ```

-There is a built in MixPanel tracking event function.
+There is a built in MixPanel tracking event function that will push the tracking events into your MixPanel instance.

 ```javascript
 hapyak.viewer({